 Despite Australia’s implementation of international crimes offences in law and the existence of a legal framework to prosecute these crimes, the practical legal implementation of international crimes investigations and prosecutions in Australia is still in its infancy.
 There have been only limited allegations, and investigations and minimal international coordination of strategy.
 We have established a dedicated legal service that engages critically and constructively with Australian authorities through legal action, submissions, policy change and community engagement.

-ACIJ endeavour to place Australia as a new avenue for accountability on the global stage and contribute to ending the impunity of those responsible for committing atrocity crimes.
+The ACIJ endeavours to place Australia as a new avenue for accountability on the global stage and contribute to ending the impunity of those responsible for committing atrocity crimes.

 In addition, ACIJ works with partners locally and abroad to ensure Australia’s conduct is consistent with international human rights law and international humanitarian law.